Perioperative Management for Patients with Mast Cell Diseases

 Grade IV: Cardiac arrest

-Specific management of a mast cell degranulation event in patients with mast cell disorders includes stopping any suspicious drug being administered, discontinuation of anesthetic agents likely to cause vasodilation and negative muscular contractility, if possible, and early administration of epinephrine for Grade III and Grade IV reactions along with 100% oxygen and large volume fluid support.
+Specific management of a mast cell degranulation event in patients with mast cell diseases includes stopping any suspicious drug being administered, discontinuation of anesthetic agents likely to cause vasodilation and negative muscular contractility, if possible, and early administration of epinephrine for Grade III and Grade IV reactions along with 100% oxygen and large volume fluid support.

-With these measures, patients with mast cell disorders can be prepared for surgery with a plan that includes preventing mast cell degranulation by identification of possible triggers, rapid recognition of degranulation when it does occur and immediate appropriate intervention.
+With these measures, patients with mast cell diseases can be prepared for surgery with a plan that includes preventing mast cell degranulation by identification of possible triggers, rapid recognition of degranulation when it does occur and immediate appropriate intervention.

 - Dewachter P, Castells MC, Hepner DL, Mouton-Faivre C. Perioperative Management of Patients with Mastocytosis.
 Anesthesiology.
 2013 Oct 16. http://www.ncbi.nlm.nih.gov/pubmed/24135579